Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 Who should get the Td-IPV vaccine?

-The Td-IPV vaccine is given to those 7 years of age and older who require a booster dose against tetanus and diphtheria and also need polio protection.
+The Td-IPV vaccine is given to adults 18 years of age and older who need protection against tetanus, diphtheria and polio.

 It is important to keep a record of all immunizations received.